dherik/spring-rabbitmq-dead-letter-example/README.md

 # The exception: Using AmqpRejectAndDontRequeueException

+Very useful to control errors from business rules.
+When you would like to reject the message, you can just throw the `AmqpRejectAndDontRequeueException`.
+Remember that any other exception will put the message again in the main queue, creating a infinite loop by default.

+With the configuration to pass the rejected messages to a DLQ queue (as implemented in this project), the messages that cause a `AmqpRejectAndDontRequeueException` will be redirected to the DLQ, waiting for some action (to be analyzed, redelivered, etc)

+Some quotes about the exception from Spring documentation:

 > [...] you can throw a AmqpRejectAndDontRequeueException; this prevents message requeuing, regardless of the setting of the defaultRequeueRejected property.

 > [...] the listener can throw an AmqpRejectAndDontRequeueException to conditionally control this behavior.